Made In Chelsea 13.5: Ella Meets Julius’ Ma, There’s Stress At The Spa And Sam’s Throwing Arm Is At The Bar

 Liv is heartbroken and rageful when she realises who is hanging out in the other plunge pool, mysteriously comparing herself to a wet wipe.
 The double daters remain cheery and defiant - until Julius decides that he’s going to do the right thing and be honest, like George Washington, about his indiscretion.
 ‘I can only apologise’ he says brightly, as if Ella has been staying at his hotel and got a Times instead of a Telegraph in the morning.

 ‘You introduced me to your Mum,’ hisses Ella, before clambering out of the pool, damp but dignified.
 Daisy had a lucky escape.
 Fred then has the audacity to call Liv ‘neurotic’, and Liv tells Julius that she doesn’t want to be friends with someone who goes on snakey double dates with her ex.
 ‘That’s pathetic,’ huffs Julius, who is showing his true colours more quickly than a fungal toenail on the fourth week of a pedicure.
-There’s more stress, pain and alarm when Harry turns up to yell at Biscuits, bringing the ‘bell piece’ back up before turning on his heel and saying ‘It was good to see you, buddy!’
+There’s more stress, pain and alarm when Harry turns up to yell at Jamie, bringing the ‘bell piece’ back up before turning on his heel and saying ‘It was good to see you, buddy!’
 He’s like the friendship version of one of those consultants who rush into an office, make everyone redundant and then say ‘That’s a million pounds!
 See ya!’

 Finally, the whole gang assembles at a gig.
 There’s something about seeing the Chelseas enjoying live music that makes me wish I lived in a world of permanent stillness and silence.
-Biscuits is dancing like a man who claims to enjoy ‘top bantz’ and rugby tours, but his movements are infused with a pathetic, ploddy quality.
+Jamie is dancing like a man who claims to enjoy ‘top bantz’ and rugby tours, but his movements are infused with a pathetic, ploddy quality.
 Sam Prince heads over to Sam to tell him not to come into his boss’s office to say mean things, and Sam says he’s not interested in talking to the ‘intern of the month’ and throws a drink at him.
 Now that Sam has access to all that Phene booze, he can be much more casual about wasting alcohol.
 Boulle tells Mimi about all the bitchy things Liv has said - perhaps Boulle also regularly douses all of his possessions with lighter fluid, because he’s bored.
 Mimi marches off to have it out with Liv, who yells with such icy confidence and clarity that we wonder whether there was a special class at her posh school for showdowns with love rivals.
 Interestingly, Mimi seems much more interested in shouting at Liv than in smooching with Fred.
 But then, no-one on the programme has ever picked sex over screen time…

 Hero of the week